jed/domo/README.md

     BODY(
       DIV({id: "container"},
-        "For more details about dom-o, see the source: ", A({href: "//github.com/jed/dom-o/blob/master/dom-o.js"}, "View source")
+        "For more details about domo, see the source: ", A({href: "//github.com/jed/domo/blob/master/domo.js"}, "View source")
       )
     )
   )